programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 | 3    | 0.000000 | 1            | (-0.001, 0.00748] | -0.0010 | 0.00748 | -0.0-0.01   |
 | 4    | 0.239199 | 1            | (0.153, 0.488]    | 0.1530  | 0.48800 | 0.15-0.49   |

-As above, we now need to use a `grouby` statement to end up with one row per bin range, with a the proportion of _m_ and _f_ labels for each TF-IDF range.
+As above, we now need to use a `grouby` statement to end up with one row per bin range, with the proportion of _m_ and _f_ labels for each TF-IDF range.

 ```python
 her_tfidf_df_grouped = her_tfidf_df.groupby('tfidf range').mean().reset_index()